 Sprint MiFi 8000: Familiar design

-The bright touchscreen, which is also a fingerprint magnet, shows a host of general information about the hotspot, including the Wi-Fi network’s name/password, the data usage, etc.
+The bright touchscreen, also a fingerprint magnet, shows a host of general information about the hotspot, including the Wi-Fi network’s name/password, the data usage, etc.

 You can use it to toggle some settings, including roaming, alerts, airplane mode, screen time out, etc. It doesn’t have access to more advanced settings, however.
 For that, you’ll need to use the hotspot’s web user interface.